A Brief History of Billy Corgan Losing His Goddamn Mind

 Releasing a 44-song concept album called Teargarden by Kaleidyscope

 In 2009, Billy announced he would be releasing the answer to no one’s prayers: A 44-song Smashing Pumpkins concept album released as 11 four-track EP box sets.
-Ultimately, it ended up clocking in at closer to 23 songs before Billy realized no one wanted to listen to an album that sounds like it was named by a nine-year-old boy from the 1930s.
+Ultimately, it ended up clocking in at closer to 23 songs before Billy realized no one wanted to listen to an album that sounds like it was named by a 9-year-old boy from the 1930s.
 “Gee, Mistah Corgan.
 I sure do hope ya sing songs about kaleidyscopes!”

 Launching A Failed Spiritual Website